irisschooneman/GA1.1-teamX/README.md

 The function may not work as expected when the input values do not support addition.
 The substract function subracts two numbers use: subtract(a, b); gives: b-a The `square` function returns the square of a number by using the existing `multiply` function.
+The distance_from_zero function returns the absolute value of a number as its distance form 0 on the numberline.